ComputeCanada/magic_castle/scenario.md

 6. Click on the `arbutus` folder.
 For those who do not have an account on Arbutus, select the cloud corresponding to your account.
 7. Click on `main.tf`

-This file contains a Terraform module.
-A module block instructs Terraform to create an instance of a module, and in turn to instantiate any resources defined within it.
-The first block of the file configure the module source and its parameters.
+This file contains Terraform modules and outputs.
+Modules are files that defines a set of ressources that will be configured based on the inputs provided in the module block.

-The other blocks in the file are output.
-They are used to tell Terraform which variables of our module we would like to be shown on screen once the ressources have been instantiated.
+Outputs are used to tell Terraform which variables of our module we would like to be shown on screen once the ressources have been instantiated.

 1. Open a Terminal.